seorgiy/poe-trade-notifier/README.md

 ## How it works
 Application constantly observes log file with all chat messages.
 If there is Whisper message, it instantly forwards it to Telegram.
-There is no any types of injections, so it's not violating any POE rules what so ever
+There is no any types of injections, so it's not violating any POE rules what so ever.

+Windows may not like unknown .exe file, it's expected behavior, you still can run it by pressing «Run anyway» or something like that.
+Also any antivirus apps will not be happy i suppose.